Transcranial magnetic stimulation studied as tinnitus treatment

 Lack of effective treatment or cure is problematic, especially since tinnitus has such a detrimental effect on the quality of life.
 Depression, anxiety, lack of sleep and difficulty focusing or concentrating are just some of the issues those with tinnitus experience, leaving millions desperate for a solution.

-While it all sounds like something straight out of a science fiction movie, TMS is actually a very safe, non-invasive procedure.
 During the procedure, a cone-shaped magnetic field is used to penetrate the skull.
 As the intensity is gradually increased, the magnetic field is able to penetrate deeply enough into the brain to affect the activity of the neurons.

 Understanding the results